zumasys/docs/site/jbase/release-notes/5.8/5.8.1/pn647/README.md

 This parameter is now implemented as follows:

 **Flags**: Extra optional details about the update.
-This is a string passed as 2 attributes as follows:
+This is a string passed via 2 attributes as follows:

 **Flags<1>** : A Multi-value list of options as shown below.
 There can be zero or more multi-values.
 Each multi value describes one option as follows: